Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Common Mistakes to Avoid⚠️

-• Mistake: Confusing the numerator and denominator when converting fractions to decimals.
-Correction: Always divide the numerator by the denominator.
+• Mistake 1: Confusing the numerator and denominator when converting fractions to decimals.
+Always divide the numerator by the denominator.

-• Mistake: Forgetting to find a common denominator when adding fractions.
-Correction: Always convert fractions to have the same denominator before adding.
+• Mistake 2: Forgetting to find a common denominator when adding or subtracting fractions.
+Always ensure the denominators are the same before performing the operation.

-• Mistake: Misplacing the decimal point when converting decimals to fractions.
-Correction: Count the decimal places accurately to form the correct fraction.
+• Mistake 3: Misplacing the decimal point when converting decimals to fractions.
+Ensure the decimal is correctly placed by counting the number of decimal places.